 Glenlaurel opened in 1994, and since that time, it has grown from a wilderness area to a regionally known romantic getaway in southeastern Ohio.
 Glenlaurel takes its name from a Scottish usage of the word “glen” which means a secluded, narrow valley, and “laurel” which is an evergreen found in the abundance on the estate.
 Laurel Run crosses the property and Laurel Township is home to the Inn.
-The land itself is magical and home to hundreds of birds, squirrels, deer, flora, fauna, and geology of the Camusfearna Gorge.
+The Land itself is magical and our Camusfearna Gorge is home to hundreds of birds, squirrels, deer, flora, fauna and geology.

 Glenlaurel consists of 140 acres, which through the middle runs Camusfearna Gorge.
 The original owner chose the name Camusfearna out of the book “Ring of Bright Water” by Gavin Maxwell.
 The novel is about a man from Glasgow, Scotland, who extensively searched the north coast of Scotland for a place to raise his otters.
 After finding the perfect place, he was puzzled by the word on the hearthstone, “camusfearna.”
 Throughout the novel, the man searches for the meaning of the word.
 The word means “it is no wil-o-the-wisp that I have followed here.”